warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Outstanding\ fees due to PHH unpaid for 90 days (e.g., EPO fees, Pair-off Fees, etc – not to exceed premium over par)

 If a loan payment is already due (loans purchased on or after the first day of the month the payment is due) or purchased on or after the 16th of the month, PHH will purchase the loan at the amortized balance including the escrows.
-This includes all monthly mortgage insurance premiums due for FHA loans unless the Seller has remitted the monthly premium to HUD.
-If the Seller has remitted to HUD, it must be shown as paid on FHA Connection.
+This includes all monthly mortgage insurance premiums due for FHA loans unless the Client has remitted the monthly premium to HUD.
+If the Client has remitted to HUD, it must be shown as paid on FHA Connection.

 Wire Instructions: